-Elkmont Exchange’s team is made up of a handpicked team of industry veterans whose backgrounds inspired them to create such a unique F&B concept.
+Our team is made up of handpicked industry veterans whose backgrounds and passions have helped build Elkmont Exchange into such a unique concept for Knoxville, and beyond.
 Check out their bios to learn more.

 Alex has a biochemistry degree from Maryville College and began his brewing career at Smoky Mountain Brewery shortly after graduating in 2007.
 Before long, Alex’s passion took him from Knoxville to Colorado, where he worked his way up to a Head Brewer position at Upslope Brewing Company in Boulder.
 During his time at Upslope, Alex oversaw brewing operations and recipe development for over 100 beers.
 Five of these recipes are medal winners at The Great American Beer Festival, one of the largest beer competitions in the world.

 In 2014, Alex took a massive leap of faith, moving to Ho Chi Minh City, Vietnam, to open the country’s first American style craft brewery – Pasteur Street Brewing Company.
 Since the brewery’s opening in late 2014, it has been wildly successful with a tasting room and restaurant in the center of the bustling city.
 Pasteur Street received a Gold Medal at the prestigious World Beer Cup for its Chocolate Stout and is currently expanding its global distribution, which includes the United States.

 Alex and his beers have been featured in articles published in BeerAdvocate, The Wall Street Journal, Forbes, Outside Magazine, The Denver Post, Travel and Leisure, and The New Zealand Herald, along with many others.